Discover the impressive architecture, the eventful history and the numerous legends associated with Castel Ivano

 Image gallery: Castel Ivano

-Castel Ivano overlooks the village of Ivano Fracena in the eastern part of the Valsugana valley.
-Embedded in a huge park it provides a natural habitat to many animals and more than 400 different types of flowers.
+Castel Ivano overlooks the village of Ivano Fracena in the eastern part of the Valsugana.
+Embedded in a huge park, it is a natural habitat for many animals and more than 400 different types of flowers.
 The monument was first mentioned in a historic document in 1187 AD but its original structure was already built in 590 AD.
-In the course of time the castle served as a residence to numerous aristocrats, such as the Dalla Scala di Verona, the Viscontis and the da Carraras.
+Over the centuries, the castle served as a residence to numerous aristocrats, such as the Dalla Scala di Verona, the Viscontis and the da Carraras.

-Castel Ivano represents an important cultural gathering point and hosts conferences, exhibitions and international art events.
-Collections of inkhorns and wooden sculptures are only some of its special treasures.
+Today, Castel Ivano is an important cultural centre which hosts conferences, exhibitions and international art events.
+Here you can admire precious inkhorn and wooden sculpture collections.

 Contact info